 Whether bought in a traditional store or an online FSA shop, FSA funds can only pay for eligible healthcare products and services.
 So, let’s take a quick look at some examples.

-The IRS has established certain regulations governing what is and is not an FSA-approve expense.
-Fortunately, there are hundreds of healthcare products and services that the IRS has approved.
-These include medicines and prescription drugs, a wide variety of over-the-counter medications and medical supplies, such as blood sugar test kits, bandages, and crutches.
-On the other hand, some over-the-counter medicines require a doctor’s prescription to be eligible.
-Or, you can use FSA funds to pay for healthcare deductibles and copayments, but not insurance premiums.
+The IRS has established specific regulations governing what is and is not an FSA-approved expense.
+Fortunately, there are hundreds of qualified healthcare products and services.
+These include medicines, prescription drugs, various over-the-counter medications, and medical supplies, such as blood sugar test kits, bandages, and crutches.
+Or you can use FSA funds to pay for healthcare deductibles, copayments, and coinsurance.

-Your FSA covers wide range of commonly used healthcare products.
+Your FSA covers a wide range of commonly used healthcare products.
 These include: